-Cel C Sharks XV to Face Twfel Larger Griquas
+Cell C Sharks XV to Face Tafel Larger Griquas

 15. Courtney Winnaar

-16. Kerro van Vuuren
+16. Kerron van Vuuren

 17. Khutha Mchunu